 Next, let us briefly discuss the onset of thermalization in our Floquet bosonic system and how it affects localization properties of Floquet states.
 As the Floquet operator is unitary, it can be written in terms of an effective Hamiltonian $\hat{H}_{\text{eff}}$ as $\hat{\mathcal{F}}=e^{-\mathrm{i}\hat{H}_{\text{eff}}T/\hbar}$.
 To talk about thermalization, it is important to identify the conserved quantities of our Floquet system.
 Previous works define these conserved quantities for fermionic quadratic Hamiltonians~\cite{Ishii2018}.
 Here we extend the theory for bosons by defining the operator $b^{\dagger}_{\alpha} \equiv \sum_{r}c^*_{r,\alpha}\hat{a}^{\dagger}_r$ that creates bosonic particles in the $\alpha$ quasienergy state, i.e., $\ket{\alpha} \equiv b^{\dagger}_{\alpha}\ket{\boldsymbol{0}}$.
 As our system is quadratic in the bosonic operators, the effective Hamiltonian is also quadratic and can be written as a system of free bosons $\hat{H}_{\text{eff}}=\sum_{\alpha}\xi_{\alpha}b^{\dagger}_{\alpha}b_{\alpha}$.
 This naturally defines a set $\{\hat{\mathcal{I}}_{\alpha}\}$ of conserved quantities $\hat{\mathcal{I}}_{\alpha}=b^{\dagger}_{\alpha}b_{\alpha}$.

 In the long-time limit, the system is known to reach a steady state known as the Floquet generalized Gibbs ensemble~\cite{Ishii2018}, described by a density matrix

 where $\Gamma_{\alpha}=1/k_B T_{\alpha}$ and $T_{\alpha}$ are effective temperatures determined by the conserved quantities, while $Z$ is a normalization constant.
 Further, we can deduce that $|c_{i,\alpha}|^2\approx e^{-\Gamma_{\alpha}\xi_{\alpha}}/Z$ (see \cref{AppendixB})~\cite{Ishii2018}.
 Thus, the steady state is Gaussian and determined by different effective temperatures.
 In certain parameter regimes, the system can heat up to infinite temperatures~\cite{DAlessio2014,Haldar2018,Fleckenstein2021}.
 In this case, one obtains fully delocalized Floquet states with $|c_{i,\alpha}|^2 \approx 1/M$ and the quasienergies exhibit strong level repulsion following COE statistics, while $\{ \xi_{\alpha} \}$ behave like incommensurable phases~\cite{DAlessio2014}.
-Intuitively, we expect thermalized systems to be more useful for boson sampling as the photons can explore more modes and interfere, which increases the complexity of the problem.
+Intuitively, we expect these systems to equilibrate as the photons can explore more modes and interfere.